Joiry/HSL_Carp/Part_02a.md

 > > ## Solution
 > > 1.
 The last line of the file is `TC:CCC::CCCCCCCC<8?6A:C28C<608'&&&,'$`.
 > > 2. `cat ~/shell_data/untrimmed_fastq/*`
-> {: .solution}
-{: .challenge}

-`cat` is a terrific program, but when the file is really big, it can be annoying to use.
-The program, `less`, is useful for this case. `less` opens the file as read only, and lets you navigate through it.
-The navigation commands are identical to the `man` program.
+`cat` is a terrific program, but when the file is really big, it can be annoying to use, but can serve several purposes once you've learned a few more advanced techniques.

-Enter the following command:
+Let's review the `less` command:

 ~~~
 $ less SRR097977.fastq
 ~~~
-{: .bash}

 Some navigation commands in `less`